Personal Injury Laywers in Las Vegas, Nevada

 If you have been injured by a dog or other animal, please contact us right away as we may be able to help you.
 There are many potential sources of recovery, for example, perhaps the dog owner has homeowner's or renter's insurance, or perhaps the landlord was negligent in renting to a tenant with a vicious animal.

 We would be happy to meet with you for a FREE INITIAL CONSULTATION to discuss any potential claim you have.

-And, if you are a pet owner, and want to be protected against a lawsuit in case your pet unexpectedly attacks someone, check with your insurance agent to see what coverage you have.
+If you are a dog or cat owner we urge you to have insurance coverage, typically through the home you own or rent.
+If you have multiple residences be aware that your homeowner's or renter's insurance may only cover one location.
+Check with your insurance agent to see what coverage you have.
 You need to discuss specifically with the agent what kind of dog or pet you own and then read the policy to make sure your pet is not excluded.